svepe/dots/README.md

 In `gnome-terminal` use the `DejaVu Sans Mono for Powerline | 11` font.
 ## Remapping keyboard keys:
 Edit `/usr/share/X11/xkb/symbols/pc`
+Remember to disable the CAPS-LOCK key from the Keyboard Settings menu in Cinnamon.
 ## Promptline
 Use `export PROMPTLINE_ROSMASTER=true` to enable printing of the current ROS master in the promptline.